Your happiness is our #1 goal.

 Frequently Asked Questions

-- Prop/stand your smart device up (or on a dock).
-This will have better performance than having the smart device lying flat on a table or inside your pocket.
+- Prop/stand your smart device up (or place it in a dock.)
+This will yield better results than laying the smart device flat on a table or keeping it inside your pocket.

 - The RF signal of the MEATER probe radiates from the sides of the antenna, not at the tip.
 Place your smart device in the direction of the wireless signal.

 - Make sure the MEATER probe antenna tip is at least 2 inches (5cm) away from the wall of your grill, smoker, or oven.